jupyter-book/mystmd/docs/frontmatter.md

 `page can override project`
 : the field is available on both page & project but the value of the field on the page will override any set of the project.
 Note that the page field must be omitted or undefined, for the project value to be used, value of `null` (or `[]` in the case of `authors`) will still override the project value but clear the field for that page.

+`project only`
+: the field is only available on projects, and not present on pages and it will be ignored if set there.

 +++